A Unified Framework for Lifted Training and Inversion Approaches: A unified framework

 where $\sigma \colon \RR\to\RR$ is the Heaviside step function, $w \in \RR^M$ are the connection weights, and $\Gbias \in \RR$ is the bias term.
 The bias is mathematically equivalent to the negated value of the threshold that must be overcome for the perceptron to activate.

-This model, which uses a hard thresholding function, became the focus due to its mathematical tractability and the famous \emph{Perceptron Convergence Theorem}~\cite{rosenblatt1962,novikoff1962,block1962}.
+This model, which uses a hard thresholding function, received a lot of attention due to its mathematical tractability and the famous \emph{Perceptron Convergence Theorem}~\cite{rosenblatt1962,novikoff1962,block1962}.
 Rosenblatt himself explored more complex multi-layer architectures in his later work~\cite{rosenblatt1962}; but the simplified version is what is traditionally associated with a single-layer perceptron.